ckeditor/ckeditor4-docs/docs/guide/dev/framed/README.md

 Classic editing is still probably the most common way to use CKEditor.
 In this usage scenario the editor is most often represented by a toolbar and an editing area placed in a specific position on the page, usually as a part of a form that you use to submit some content to the server.
 Sometimes it is also called "framed editing", because in this case the editor creates a temporary `<iframe>` element for itself.

 This method is used in the {@link guide/dev/installation/README#adding-ckeditor-to-your-page Quick Start Guide} example.
-To try it out, see also the [classic editing demo](https://sdk.ckeditor.com/samples/classic.html).
+To try it out, see also the {@linksdk classic classic editing demo}.

 <img src="%BASE_PATH%/assets/img/classic_example.png" alt="Classic editor example">